sourcegraph/handbook/content/departments/marketing/creative-ops.md

 Creative Ops is a cross-functional creative partner for all customer-facing teams and programs.
 With such a broad area of collaboration, we partner with external agencies and vendors to fulfill our goals.

-Our in-house Brand Design team provides the direction for all the design work we produce, and our Content Platform Team enables all our front-end initiatives.
+Our in-house Brand Design team provides the direction for all the design work we produce.

 ### Functions